 b) A hidden field or a link if discount codes aren’t actively promoted.

-You may need to display the number of points awarded for a purchase or allow clients to spend them (entirely or partially) on an order.
+You may need to display the number of points awarded for a purchase or allow customers to spend them (entirely or partially) on an order.
 The same applies to gift card fields.
 Remember to automatically change the total cost in the cart when users insert the discount code, gift card, or points.

 3.7 Making Use of Gift Options